27410/group-assignment-2021-group_12_ethonal_lactoccocus-lactis/README.md

 A summary of what we achieved in this project:

-·Carbon source optimization
+1) Carbon source optimization

-·With/without oxygen optimization
+2) With/without oxygen optimization

-·Finding the targets of gene regulation by FSEOF analysis
+3) Finding the targets of gene regulation by FSEOF analysis

-·Knocking out genes based on two different strategies: theory-based and OptGene algorithm
+4) Knocking out genes based on two different strategies: theory-based and OptGene algorithm

 ## Project overview
 Our project is organized with one folders of the pictures used in Image folder.
 All of our work and analysis of the GSM, carbon source, oxygen optimization, theory-based knocking out, predict regulator targets and automatic optimization including the model, are found in the main folder.
 The total report and analysis lives in the Report.ipynb notebook.